-- Roll the Dough: Before rolling out the dough, butter the tart pan.
+- Roll the Dough: Take out a 9 inch tart pan.
+Before rolling out the dough, butter a the pan.

 - Roll out the dough on a floured board until it is large enough to fit the pan.
 Once the dough is pressed into the pan, use the rolling pin over the top the tart pan to neatly cut the edges.

 - Press holes into the dough all over the surface with a fork.
 Freeze the dough in the pan for 30 minutes.